lttng/lami-spec/lami.md

 _Data objects_ contain result data of specific classes.

 All data objects share a common `class` property which identifies the object's class.
+The available class names, as of this version of LAMI,
-The available values are:
+are:

 | Class name (string) | Object |
 |---|---|